 The full details of the license are available at https://creativecommons.org/licenses/by-nc-nd/4.0/.

 Authors and copyright holders agree that all users have free access.
-Authors will transfer copyright to the journal but will have the right to share their article in the same way permitted to third parties under the relevant user license, as well as certain scholarly usage rights.
+Authors will have the right to share their article in the same way permitted to third parties under the relevant user license, as well as certain scholarly usage rights.
 This means that any user shall be free to copy and redistribute the material in any medium or format, provided that the use is for non-commercial purposes only, no modifications or adaptations are made, proper credit is given to the Authors as well as the original publisher, and the integrity of the paper is maintained.

 For any inquiry/special circumstance on the copyright, commercial usage or adaptation of Journal of Multidisciplinary Academic Tourism articles, please contact: firstname.lastname@example.org